Contact us now: Call Zoe on 07837 717 939

 There was some incredible training and incredible people like Simon Stone, Calvin Collins, Jim Kaczer, Brian Slater, etc. Some great people and tough times.

-The training side and the competition side of Karate were both significant for me.
-I was fortunate enough to be well trained by Borch.
-I can remember competing all around the country with performances and kata.
 Many years ago, back in the early 80s, we competed against Tae Kwon Do, Kung Fu, weapon forms, and various styles of Karate.
 Some of the competitions were a proper mixed bag.
-I can remember competing against Taekwondo patterns or forms, Kung Fu forms, and other styles of Karate.
-I was fortunate enough to win with some performances, which was a great time.
+I can remember competing against Taekwondo patterns, Kung Fu forms, and other styles of Karate.
+I was fortunate enough to win with my performances, which was a great time.

 I still had Thai boxing style in my makeup, so when I got a lovely smack in the eye from one of the competitors, it immediately turned into a black eye.
 It woke me up and shook me up.
 Then I went back to how I used to be—a pretty quick fighter.
-I remember being one of the guys who used to try and pull off Nando’s Ashi Barai, or a leg sweep.
+I remember being one of the guys who used to try and pull off Nanbu’s Ashi Barai, or a leg sweep.
 I never took people down; I just did it to put them off for a split second so I could get my punches in.